 Precautions when choosing your domestic worker

-There are several precautions you must take when hiring a maid, regardless of your channel of hire.
-Using a reputable maid agency and making sure she is legally allowed to work in Singapore (not underage, trafficked or otherwise) is the first step to making sure she will be a safe fit for your family.
-Knowing what qualities you want in your maid is also imperative, whether it's culture, language skills, training and level of experience, as this will increase your chances of getting along with your helper.
-You can also check the Ministry of Manpower's website for maids who were blacklisted or complained about to make sure you are not hiring someone who has committed crimes against their previous employers.
+There are several precautions you must take when hiring a FDW, regardless of your channel of hire.
+Using a reputable FDW agency and making sure she is legally allowed to work in Singapore (not underage, trafficked or otherwise) is the first step to making sure she will be a safe fit for your family.
+Knowing what qualities you want in your FDW is also imperative, whether it's culture, language skills, training and level of experience, as this will increase your chances of getting along with your helper.
+You can also check the Ministry of Manpower's website for FDWs who were blacklisted or complained about to make sure you are not hiring someone who has committed crimes against their previous employers.
 However, you should take some of the complaints with a grain of salt as there are no investigations conducted to prove the claims.

 Next Steps After Choosing Your Domestic Worker